UbiquityRobotics/learn/noetic/ezmap/fordevs.md

 # Advanced Documentation

+(This is a noetic page, sanity check for evaluation)

 ## Views and Widgets

 EZ-Map at it's core consists of a system that loads custom plugins, which in turn add the main functionality and allow for high customisability.